SailTimer Air Link™

 View in Any Web Browser

-The Air Link can also transmit the wind data from the wireless Wind Instrument or a wired network to any device with wifi and a web browser, such as in the screenshot below.
+The Air Link can also transmit the wind data from the wireless Wind Instrument or a wired network to laptops and other devices with wifi and a web browser, such as in the screenshot below.
 That is a pretty amazing capability.
+The html5 web browsers that are starting to appear in chartplotter/Multi-Function Displays (MFDs) like Garmin’s OneHelm, Raymarine’s Lighthouse and Navico MFDs should be able to display these web pages (or “apps” as they sometimes call them), using wifi from the Air Link.
 Even e-readers typically have wifi and a web browser.
 E-readers are low-cost, have amazing battery life, and are easily viewable in direct sunlight.

 Easy to Use